pedroagrodrigues/pedroagrodrigues.github.io/_posts/2024-01-08-Change_node_IP.md

 ---
 title: Proxmox - Change Node IP
 date: 2024-01-08 21:00:00
-categories: [Proxmox]
+categories: [Proxmox, Networking]
-tags: [proxmox,linux,networking,static ip,network configuration]
+tags: [Proxmox, Linux, Networking, "Static IP", "Network Configuration", "PVE Cluster", "Network Interfaces", "Cluster Management"]
 ---

 ## Introduction

 Here, we will change the IP of one node of a Proxmox VE cluster.

->Moving all your VMs to another node before proceeding would be best.
+> Moving all your VMs to another node before proceeding would be best.
 {: .prompt-warning}

 ## Step 1 - Preparing

 Go to the node you wish to change the IP.
-Here, we will start by listing the nodes present:
+Start by listing the nodes present:

 ```bash
 pvecm status